JakubKorytko/algorithms-library/README.md

 - You can navigate the menu by typing "menu" and pressing Enter at any time. (except when you are running an algorithm)

 That's it!
-The Algorithm Console App is simple and easy to use.
+The Algorithms Library is simple and easy to use.
 Have fun exploring different algorithms and experimenting with your own inputs.

 # Algorithms

-The Algorithm Console App includes the following algorithms:
+The Algorithms Library includes the following algorithms:

 ## Fibonacci sequence calculator